 In a somewhat uncanny way—uncanny and not unhygge—her argument is fully summarised by a darkly comic moment in the Gareth Edwards film Rogue One (2016) in which the destruction of the city of Jedha is accompanied by the line, ‘There’s a problem on the horizon . . .
 There is no horizon.’
 The classical phenomenological guardrail of the horizon, passed from Husserl via Derrida onwards to a whole tradition of reflexive thought, is here as if torn to one side in Malbou’s use of neurobiological knowledge of what the brain experiences when it does not experience itself at all.
 Malbou tracks down something that broadly does not conform to the horizons of psychoanalytic sexual etiology.
 The brain’s absencing of itself is ‘a chance for cerebrality to resist sexuality’ (p.
 136).
 While Malabou reads Lacan and Freud with a great deal of attention and in extenso, there is a certain sense (a very precise sense in fact) in which one has to blank them out.
 What do I mean here?
 There comes a moment when the psychoanalytic tracking of the death drive is so mortgaged out in advance to erotogenesis that one has to ignore its most advanced signs, because the prior sexualisation does not allow oneself to go far enough towards what might be described as extogenesis—it does not allow for the further plastifications of the unhygge that will allow Esther to finally combust the ontological settings of the father.
 Malbou does not quite say all of this, but it can be read off from the surface of her essay in small moments.
 For instance, she says that however far Lacan goes with Freud, and he goes far, which is to say ‘no matter what Lacan says’ (p.
 136), there is an extra missing encounter, and one might surmise that this extra missingness does not (crucially) fall within the domain of the death drive (that is already in Freud the psyche’s tension with itself): Malabou comments that those with brain lesions do not have the experience of seeing themselves die (they have, in other words, the outside-to-experience of not experiencing themselves die or not seeing themselves dying).
 The crucial phrase here is ‘no matter what Lacan says’ because it suggests that what Malabou names ‘cerebrality’ cannot be inscribed using previous modes of thought.
 No matter what we say, and no matter how far we go, we only get to this thing by saying it, in its own terms, or by saying it in what de Man calls ‘linguistic terms’.
 In the language of my ongoing work I would hasten to add that Malabou’s breakthrough might be stated as an affirmation of the difference between death and extinction, and as the idea that the death-drive (Todestrieb) is not the extinction drive (Aussterbenstrieb).
 I also now want to call this very situation the analytic of devastation.

-To go missing, then, is perhaps to have an experience there where experience has gone missing from within itself.
+To go missing, then, as Malabou says, is perhaps to have an experience there where experience has gone missing from within itself.
 Malbou does not quite abandon the language of experience itself here (phenomenology, psychoanalysis, and perhaps even deconstruction and poetics) but she does attend to what neurology reflects back at us of an experience that we cannot have or have had.
 Is this why, right now, in 2018, we all feel like we are going mad?
 What I mean is that if experience itself is tinged or even situated by an experience with the missingness and legional seperatedness of the extinction-drive (Aussterbenstrieb) and not just of the death-drive (Todestrieb), then it is as if maddened without knowing it by an experience it cannot have.
 While Malbou does not devote her essay on Freud and Lacan to experiences of madness (brain damage is, to repeat, not broadly speaking a form of ‘madness’ even in the contested medical sense), it may be that the experience of brain damage is now so invisibly normative as a form of missing madness, a madness unmet, that I can no longer experience myself as here without experiencing the fact that I am missing it.
 Can writing go there?
 This is what might be asked, sometimes no doubt too much, and too far, or too little, always enough, there where the always enough is perhaps the most maddening of all.
 Malabou may be said to work backwards from the experience of brain damage, as if the arrow points not from an intimation of mortality in a psychoanalytic mood onwards to an actual end of the world (Schreber’s sense of Weltuntergang due to the shattering of the Weltordnung), but back from an absence I cannot have had an experience of to (paradoxically) a devastation of every horizon in the future.
 It is here, with this problem of the knocking out of horizons, that one may locate a vast, psychotelekinetic madness, as if leaking into and locked onto the intimacies of current mediatic experiences and expanses, and extents and extends, a kind of remote-controlled extinction wish.
 Is there now a dark deconstruction of the technology of madness’ various accelerations?
 Are we involved, whether we like it or not, in alt deconstruction?

 The xenographic writer and theorist Amy Ireland captures something of the outside-brain experience when she describes from a certain angle the experience of being on Twitter,